num0005/h2codez_docs/docs/H2Tool/Lightmapper.md

 Both scenario path and BSP name don't include the file extension.
 {: .warning}

+Make sure you don't have duplicate BSPs between your tags folder in program files and your tags folder in documents.
+Duplicates will cause your lightmaps to be unusable.
+{: .warning}

 ## Automatic

 Automatic doesn't support all the things possible with manual but it's a lot easier to use and is recommanded for anyone that just wants to lightmap faster.